Frequently Asked Questions

 We like to keep it small, so the maximum we accept on any tour is 12 people.
 If you would like to arrange a private Italian tour with a group of friends this is also possible.
 Please contact us for details.

 Sorry.
 At present our tours are for adult travellers only.
 We cannot accept bookings for travellers under 18.

 Yes you can.
 Every room at Mantatelurè is amazing.
 However, for those looking for something super-extra-special, we have three levels of upgrades (subject to availability).
 Each upgrade is a single, one-time fee for the whole week (prices below):

-Deluxe Suite Upgrade:
+Deluxe Suite or Apartment Upgrade:

 If you’d like to upgrade to one of these rooms as a special treat, please let us know.